ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ### Cold asynchronous reactive stream

 The following class demonstrates an asynchronous Publisher that sends a finite sequence of events from an Iterator.
 Its structure is similar to the synchronous Producer mentioned earlier.
-The main difference from the synchronous Producer is that this Publisher processes events in different threads than they were received.
-To transfer events between threads, the Publisher sends them in wrapper signal classes via a thread-safe queue.
+The main difference is that this Publisher processes events in different threads than they were received.
+To transmit events between threads, the Publisher sends them in signal classes via a thread-safe queue.

 ```java